 Our technicians will use a residual insecticide that will be sprayed onto carpets, wardrobes, and drawers in the infested and surrounding areas.
 All insecticides used are biodegradable, almost odourless, non-tainting and do not corrode or stain.
 They are not highly toxic towards mammals but are extremely so to all forms of crawling and flying public health pests.

 After the treatment

 It is important that you do not wash or vacuum treated areas for at least one month.
 Or until you stop seeing dead or dying moths or their larvae.
 Once this time is up it is important to be very thorough when vacuuming especially in the undisturbed areas, not often stepped on.
-This will help prevent re infestation in the future.
-When cleaning (after the 2 week period), close attention should be given to rugs and carpets, upholstered furniture, closets, radiators and heaters, corners, cracks, baseboards, mouldings, and other hard-to-reach places.
-All areas, including carpet areas under standing furniture must be vacuumed on a regular basis.
+This will help prevent re-infestation in the future.
+We advise that when cleaning (after the 2 week period), close attention should be given to rugs and carpets, upholstered furniture, closets, radiators and heaters, corners, cracks, baseboards, mouldings, and other hard-to-reach places.
+All areas, including carpet areas under standing furniture, must be vacuumed on a regular basis.

-Small numbers of adult and larvae forms may be present for some time after treatment depending on temperature the extent and amount of infestation.
+Small numbers of adult and larvae forms may be present for some time after the treatment depending on the temperature the extent and the amount of infestation.
 Complete eradication may never occur as small numbers may breed under carpets where they will not come into contact with the insecticide.